otddev/project-udagram/README.md

 - **install**: Execute **npm run install** for both udagram-api and udagram-frontend.
 - **start-api**: Starts the udagram-api project for local testing.
 - **start-web**: Starts the udagram-api project for local testing.

-1. In AWS, provision a publicly available RDS database running Postgres. <Place holder for link to classroom article>
-1. In AWS, provision a s3 bucket for hosting the uploaded files. <Place holder for tlink to classroom article>
-1. Export the ENV variables needed or use a package like [dotnev](https://www.npmjs.com/package/dotenv)/.
-1. From the root of the repo, navigate udagram-api folder `cd starter/udagram-api` to install the node_modules `npm install`.
-After installation is done start the api in dev mode with `npm run dev`.
-1. Without closing the terminal in step 1, navigate to the udagram-frontend `cd starter/udagram-frontend` to intall the node_modules `npm install`.
-After installation is done start the api in dev mode with `npm run start`.

 ### Testing Locally